Our

 those few who did enter, and the marshals who were willing to give up

 their time voluntarily to help.
-However if very few want to enter
+However if very few want to

 then we are sadly left with this decision to cancel.